pbs12/student-matching-algos/README.md

 algorithm.
 Consists of the top 50 Fortune 500 companies.
 Each one is randomized to
 have a capacity between 12 and 48.
 These capacities are summed to arrive at the number
 of applicants.
 Each applicant's list of preferences is randomized amongst the 50 companies
-and each company's preference list is randomized amonst the sum total of capacities applicants.# cs290-final-project-student-internship-matching
+and each company's preference list is randomized amonst the sum total of capacities applicants.